-When a thread tries to perform an I/O operation on a port, the requested operation may not be immediately possible and the thread must wait.
-For example, the thread may be trying to read a line of text from the console and the user has not typed anything yet, or the thread may be trying to write to a network connection faster than the network can handle.
+''' (output-port-timeout-set! port timeout [thunk]) procedure When a thread tries to perform an I/O operation on a port, the requested operation may not be immediately possible and the thread must wait.
+For example, the thread may be trying to read a line of text from the console and the user has not typed anything yet, or the thread may be trying to write to a network connection factor '''

+anything yet, or the thread may be trying to write to a network connection faster than the network can handle.
 In such situations the thread normally blocks until the operation becomes possible.